 Shaping Beer Can Burgers – Size Matters!

 The thing about Beer Can Burgers is they really have to be big.
-You can try a smaller one (with one layer of bacon.
-I did and as it cooked, the burger shrunk and the filling spilled out.
+I tried a smaller one (with one layer of bacon) and as it cooked, the burger shrunk and the filling spilled out.
 What a mess.
 So you really want to go with a large burger with two rows of bacon.

 So we’re talking about at least 8 ounces of beef per burger, which is a bit skimpy around a bottle and even skimpier around a can.
 I settled on 10 ounces of beef.
 Some people use 12 ounces or more.
 10 ounces around the bottle left me with the perfect amount of burger around the edges and on the bottom, and going about 3 1/4 to 3 1/2″ up the bottle was the just the right height for the two rows of bacon.

 The only problem?
 I had to call in help to eat it all, although I almost made it!
 Chance gave me a hand.
 Gotta love a labrador!!
 Experiment a bit and see what works for you.